Attendance & Absence

 Authorising Absence

 Authorised absences are morning or afternoons away from school for a good reason e.g. illness, medical appointment or another unavoidable cause.
-Absence can only be authorised by the Headteacher not by the parent/carer.
+Absence can only be authorised by the Headteacher not by the parent or carer.

 Unauthorised Absence